iffyaiyan/advanced_lane_line/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+The images for camera calibration are stored in the folder called `camera_cal`.
+The images in `test_images` are for testing your pipeline on single frames.
+If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

+To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `output_images`, and include a description in your writeup for the project of what each image shows.
+The video called `project_video.mp4` is the video your pipeline should work well on.

+The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
+The `harder_challenge.mp4` video is another optional challenge and is brutal!

 ## Project Overview